Get Personal Loan Rates

-The average federal student loan interest rate for 2017 is 5.38% for all types of borrowers, but the interest rate you’ll pay will vary according to the type of loan.
+Federal student loan interest rate depend on the type of loans you're eligible for.
 Most students use federal loans to finance their education, but there is also the option to instead use private lenders; also, some who borrow under a government program may later switch to private lenders to refinance or consolidate their loan.
 Each federal student loan has a universal fixed interest rate set by Congress every year.
 Credit score is not a factor for federal student loans, in contrast to most other loan types.
-Instead, the rate you’ll pay varies by the type of loan you’re getting, your income range and whether you are an undergrad or going to graduate school.
+Instead, the rate you'll pay varies by the type of loan you're getting, your income range and whether you are an undergrad or going to graduate school.

 *Parent of Undergraduates

 Student Loan Private Lenders